Julián Carrillo: Return to Mexico

 In 1904, he won the First Award Cum Laud and with Distinction in the Ghent Conservatory International Violin Competition.
 Later that year he returned to Mexico where President Díaz gave him an Amati violin "as a present from the Mexican Nation" for his excellent performance in foreign countries.
 In Mexico City, Carrillo began intense work as violinist, orchestra conductor, composer and teacher.
 He was appointed professor of history (1906), composition, counterpoint, fugue and orchestration in 1908 by the National Conservatory.
 Among his students was José Francisco Vázquez Cano who founded the Free School of Music and Declamation, the Faculty of Music of the National University (UNAM) and the National University Philharmonic Orchestra (OFUNAM).

 Other notable students were Antonio Gómezanda (pianist and composer), Rafael Ordoñez, Rafael Adame, Vicente Teódulo Mendoza (researcher of the Mexican folklore), Gerónimo Baqueiro Foster (composer and music historian and critic), Daniel Ayala, José López Alavés (composer of the famous Mexican song Canción Mixteca), Rosendo Sánchez, Leticia Euroza, Angel Badillo, Felipe Cortés Texeira, Agustin Oropeza, and Gabriel Gómez.
 Carrillo organized and conducted the Beethoven Symphony Orchestra (1909) and the Beethoven String Quartet (1910).
 He published Discursos sobre la música (Discourses on music, 1913) and Pláticas musicales (Musical talks, 1914 and 1922).
 In 1910 he performed for the first time his Canto a la Bandera (Song to the Flag, with lyrics by Rafael López), which has been since an official song to the Mexican Patriot Flag.

 In 1911 Carrillo was official delegate to both the Musical Congress of Rome and the Musical Congress of London.
 At the first, he presented a report, "Reforming the great forms of composition to give symphony, concert, sonata and quartet ideological unity and tonal diversity".
 At the second congress, he argued a need to improve the artistic level of military bands.
 Each report was approved by its respective congress.
 In 1913 Carrillo was nominated Principal of the National Conservatory.
 There he amended the curriculum, putting more emphasis on rigorous musical technical preparation as well as literature and Spanish language.
 That year he was admitted as a member of the Mexican Society of Geography and Statistics.

 Birth of the "Thirteenth Sound"

 When Victoriano Huerta's government was overthrown, Carrillo had to flee to the United States.
-In New York City, he organized and conducted the American Symphony Orchestra.
+In New York City, he organized and conducted the Symphony Orchestra of America.
 He performed his First Symphony in New York.
 The success of this work was so great that a journalist named him "the herald of a musical Monroe Doctrine".
 In 1916, Carrillo composed music for D. W. Griffith's film, Intolerance.
 In New York, Carrillo also wrote the "Thirteenth Sound Theory" which was published later in the second volume of Musical Talks.